 Observational metadata.
 Descriptive data about observational data: information that is needed to assess and interpret observations or to support design and management of observing systems and networks.

-Observation network.
-One or more sensors, instruments or types of observation at more than one station or platform, acting together to provide a coordinated set of observations.
+Observing network.
+More than one observing station/platform, acting together to provide a coordinated set of observations.

 Observing station/platform.
-A place where observations are made; this refers to all types of observing station and platform, whether surface-based or space-based, on land, sea, lake or river, or in the air, fixed or mobile, and making in-situ or remote observations.
+A place where observations are made; this refers to all types of observing station and platform, whether surface-based or space-based, on land, sea, lake or river, or in the air, fixed or mobile, and making in-situ or remote observations, using one or more sensors, instruments or types of observation.

 Note: The owner and operator of an observing platform may be a National Meteorological and/or Hydrological Service, another agency or organization (governmental, non-governmental or commercial) or an individual.

-Observing (or Observation) system.
+Observing system.
 A coordinated system of methods, techniques and facilities for making observations using one or more sensors, instruments or types of observation at one or more stations and platforms, acting together to provide a coordinated set of observations.

 Ocean weather station.
 A station aboard a suitably equipped and staffed ship that endeavours to remain at a fixed sea position and that makes and reports surface and upper-air observations and may also make and report sub-surface observations.